 Three classes of pins are defined for a Component: Signal Pins, Supply Pins and No Connect Pins.
 Supply Pins have a model_name of either POWER or GND.
 No Connect Pins have model_name NC.
 All other pins are classified as Signal Pins.
 Package models defined in this section assume that there is one Buffer_I/O Terminal and one Die Pad for each Signal Pin.
 Pins are assumed to use the names listed under the first column of the [Pin] keyword (the pin_name column).

-The model of an I/O buffer has supply terminals in addition to the Buffer_I/O. These supply (or rail) terminals can be PUref, PDref, PCref, GCref and/or EXTref.
-The PUref, PDref, PCref, GCref and/or EXTref terminals of a buffer are associated either with a bus_label under the [Pin Mapping] keyword or a signal_name under the [Pin] keyword.
-These terminals can be connected to interconnect models one of two ways:
+The model of an I/O buffer has supply terminals in addition to the Buffer_I/O. These supply (or rail) terminals can be Puref, Pdref, Pcref, Gcref and/or Extref.
+The Puref, Pdref, Pcref, Gcref and/or Extref terminals of a buffer are associated either with a bus_label under the [Pin Mapping] keyword or a signal_name under the [Pin] keyword.
+These terminals can be connected to Interconnect Models one of two ways:

-By specifying a unique interconnect terminal for each I/O buffer PUref, PDref, PCref, GCref and/or EXTref terminal
+By specifying a unique interconnect terminal for each I/O buffer Puref, Pdref, Pcref, Gcref and/or Extref terminal

 By assuming that all I/O buffer supply terminals connected to a supply signal_name or bus_label are shorted together.
 This is done by specifying a unique terminal (of Terminal_type Buffer_Rail) for all I/O buffer terminals that are connected to a specific signal_name or bus_label on at least one Supply Pin.

 Pads are the location of the interface between the die and the package.
-Interconnect models can either be between the Pins of a component and the I/O buffers, or they can be split into models between the Pins of a component and the Pads of the die and models between the Pads of the die and the I/O buffers.
+Interconnect Models can either be between the Pins of a component and the I/O buffers, or they can be split into models between the Pins of a component and the Pads of the die and models between the Pads of the die and the I/O buffers.
 There is exactly one Pad (of Terminal_type Pad_I/O) for each Signal Pin.
 There can be any number of Pads (of Terminal_type Pad_Rail) for each signal_name or bus_label on Supply Pins.
-If interconnect models of supply (rail) networks are split between Pin/Pad and Pad/Buffer models, then the interface of supply connections at the die package interface can be handled in one of two ways:
+If Interconnect Models of supply (rail) networks are split between Pin/Pad and Pad/Buffer models, then the interface of supply connections at the die package interface can be handled in one of two ways:

 By defining a list of Die Supply Pads, and specifying terminals for some or all of the Die Supply Pads that are connected to a bus_label or signal_name on at least one Supply Pin.